houzhijian/CONQUER/readme.md

 by appending option, e.g. `--tasks VCMR VR` where only VCMR and VR are evaluated.

-Below is one example of inference CONQUER which produce the best performance on paper.
+Below is one example of inference CONQUER which produce the best performance shown in paper.

 2.1.
 Download the trained model [tvr-conquer_general_paper_performance.tar.gz](https://drive.google.com/file/d/1ylKpgtkXzxPhko9RKpshCKdxA6Lw5zYj/view?usp=sharing) (173 MB).
 After downloading the trained model, extract it to the current directory: